How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 Can an iPhone actually photograph northern lights?

 Yes, every iPhone from iPhone 11 onward can photograph northern lights using Night Mode. iPhone 12 Pro and newer can shoot ProRAW for significantly more editing flexibility. iPhone 15 Pro and 16 Pro produce the best results thanks to the larger 48 MP sensor and advanced computational stack.
-The results are not equivalent to a DSLR with a fast wide-angle lens, but they are impressive enough to share — and for many aurora hunters, a phone photograph they took themselves is more meaningful than a technically perfect camera image.
+The results are not equivalent to a DSLR with a fast wide-angle lens, but they are good enough to share, and a shot you took yourself usually means more than a technically perfect one you did not.

 What is the best phone for aurora photography in 2026?